University campus in New Mexico

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Information Systems Degree Programs in New Mexico — Detailed School Profiles
+In-depth Information Systems program profiles in New Mexico

 At the associate's level, community-focused doesn't mean limited—Clovis CC's information systems program gives you solid foundational certifications and hands-on lab experience while keeping tuition and class sizes manageable, so you're not competing with 200 other students for instructor attention.
 The curriculum emphasizes CompTIA certifications that employers recognize statewide, paired with practical systems support and networking labs that prepare you for real help desk and junior admin roles.
 Clovis area employers—including government agencies, healthcare systems, and regional businesses—actively hire from the program, and your smaller cohort means personalized guidance into entry-level positions.
 You also have clear pathways to transfer if you decide a bachelor's degree makes sense for your career.